oracle/docker-images/OracleSOASuite/dockerfiles/12.2.1.3/README.md

     ADMIN_PORT=7001
     ADMIN_PASSWORD=Welcome1

-To start a docker container for SOA server (for soa and bpm domain types) you can simply call `docker run` command and passing `soaserver.env.list`.
+To start a docker container for SOA server (for soa domain type) you can simply call `docker run` command and passing `soaserver.env.list`.

 A sample docker run command is given below: